ozakary/data-NaMO2F2/README.md

 ## Citations

-If you use this data, please cite the following:
+If you use the code in this repository, please cite the following:

 ### Paper [![DOI](https://img.shields.io/badge/DOI-10.1016%2Fj.jallcom.2024.177457-blue.svg)](https://doi.org/10.1016/j.jallcom.2024.177457)